Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

  </code></pre></div></div>
  <figcaption> Figure 15.
 CSS for the Data Source Element </figcaption> <br>

- <p> This next portion should look familiar to the last one.
-Another data control structure is used, this time on the bottom left part of the screen.
-Since the legend breaks are not a concern on this one, the code is quite simple in comparison.
-An empty list "dSource" is created and then the text is inserted into using "dSource.push".
-In here, the "Data Source" caption and the link from the ACS dataset is placed.
-Then, it is once again joined with innerHTML, returned to the global settings, and added to the map.   </p> <br>
+ <p> This next portion should look familiar to the previous one.
+Another data control structure is used, this time positioned in the bottom-left part of the screen.
+Since the legend breaks are not a concern here, the code is much simpler in comparison.
+An empty list, "dSource", is created, and then the text is inserted using "dSource.push()".
+In this list, the "Data Source" caption and the link to the ACS dataset are placed.
+Afterward, the list is joined with "innerHTML", returned to the global scope, and added to the map.  </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>